 - How much “togetherness” does each of you want and need—and how might that impact the amount of physical space in a future home?

-- What responsibilities and obligations do or will you have for adult children, aging parents or grandchildren?
+- What responsibilities and obligations do or will you have for adult children, aging parents, or grandchildren?

 - Where do you want to live?
-Geographic location, proximity to family, climate and cost of living should all be considerations, as well as ideas about social life, friends, and community.
+Geographic location, proximity to family, climate, and cost of living should all be considerations, as well as ideas about social life, friends, and community.

 3. How do your estimated expenses and income affect your decision to retire?

-Based on the figures you arrive at in your planning, you may find you’re happily closer to retirement than you first thought.
+Based on the figures in your planning, you may find you’re happily closer to retirement than you first thought.
 However, a healthy retirement account balance is not the only factor in ensuring a financially sound future.
-For example, if you decide to retire early, you may need to pay for your own health insurance until Medicare kicks in at age 65.
-Even if you’re covered under a spouse’s policy, costs like deductibles, increased premiums and non-covered services can pose significant expense.
+For example, if you decide to retire early, you may need to pay for your health insurance until Medicare kicks in at age 65.
+Even if you’re covered under a spouse’s policy, costs like deductibles, increased premiums, and non-covered services can pose significant expense.
 And other unforeseen demands on your savings may come into play, like short-term financial support for an adult child or helping to cover an aging parent’s bills.
 The possibility of being unable to offer financial help to a loved one could keep you on the job a bit longer, but you’ll rest easier knowing you can provide the support.

 4. Take inflation into account.

-5. Know that how much you spend in retirement probably won’t change, but what you spend on will.
+5. Know how much you spend in retirement probably won’t change, but what you spend on will.